-When you are decorating your home there are two areas in which you will want to use tiles, and these are in the kitchen and in any of the bathrooms that you have.
+When decorating your home, there are two areas in which you will want to use tiles: in the kitchen and in any of the bathrooms.
 You may want to have some tiling elsewhere in the house as well, but it is these two spaces that are most likely.
 Tiles are great in kitchens and bathrooms mainly because it makes them very easy to keep clean, something which is of course very important in these spaces.
 As well as this, tiles can also look great too and particularly when you consider just how many different styles, materials, colours and designs you can opt for.
 Whatever decorative style you decide on you can be sure that there will be a tile design and type which will compliment the room well and create a complete and well designed feel.

 Getting the Right Tools for the Job